Allyster1/Allyster1/README.md

 # 💫 About Me:
 Hi!
-I'm an aspiring software engineer from Bulgaria that is currently studying Javascript.
+I'm a software engineer from Bulgaria that is currently studying Javascript and focusing on front-end development.

 I am currently a Data Solutions Executive, looking to explore the fields of Software Engineering.